How to use a credit card responsibly: 10 tips

 Check for pre-approval offers with no risk to your credit score.

-When a credit card issuer approves you for a credit card, they’re lending you a line of credit up to a certain credit limit.
+When a credit card issuer approves you for a credit card, it’s lending you a line of credit up to a certain credit limit.
 As you use the credit card, your credit card balance increases and your available balance decreases.
 As you make payments, your available credit is restored.

 1. Read your card agreement and know your terms

-2. Be aware of potential fees
+2. Be aware of potential fees and interest rates

-Speaking of fees, familiarizing yourself with common credit card fees can be a helpful part of understanding how to use your card responsibly.
-For example, you may be charged late fees if you miss monthly payments or a transaction fee for completing a cash advance.
-And it’s worth keeping in mind that some cards come with an annual fee
+Familiarizing yourself with common credit card fees and annual percentage rates (APR) can be a helpful part of understanding how to use your card responsibly.
+For example, you may be charged late fees if you miss monthly payments.
+There could be transaction fees or higher interest rates for cash advances.
+And some cards come with an annual fee.

 3. Make payments on time